NVIDIA/NeMo/docs/source/asr/configs.rst

 Citrinet
 ~~~~~~~~

 The `Citrinet <./models.html#Citrinet>`__ and `QuartzNet <./models.html#QuartzNet>`__ models are very similar, and as such the components in their configs are very similar as well.
 Citrinet utilizes Squeeze and Excitation, as well as sub-word tokenization, in contrast to QuartzNet.
+Depending on the dataset, we utilize different tokenizers.
+For Librispeech, we utilize the HuggingFace WordPiece tokenizer, and for all other datasets we utilize the Google Sentencepiece tokenizer - usually the ``unigram`` tokenizer type.

-Both architectures use the ``ConvASREncoder`` for the ``encoder``, with parameters detailed in the table above.
+Both architectures use the ``ConvASREncoder`` for the ``encoder``, with parameters detailed above.
 The encoder parameters include details about the Citrinet-C encoder architecture, including how many
 filters are used per channel (C).
 The Citrinet-C configuration is a shortform notation for Citrinet-21x5xC, such that B = 21 and R = 5 are the default and should generally not be changed.

 To use Citrinet instead of QuartzNet, please refer to the ``citrinet_512.yaml`` configuration found inside the ``examples/asr/conf/citinet`` directory.
+Citrinet is primarily comprised of the same :class:`~nemo.collections.asr.parts.jasper.JasperBlock` as ``Jasper`` or ``QuartzNet`.

-While the configs for Citrinet and QuartzNet are similar, we note the additional flags used for Citrinet below
+While the configs for Citrinet and QuartzNet are similar, we note the additional flags used for Citrinet below.
+Please refer to the ``JasperBlock`` documentation for the meaning of these arguments.

 +-------------------------+------------------+---------------------------------------------------------------------------------------------------------------+---------------------------------+
 | **Parameter**           | **Datatype**     | **Description**                                                                                               | **Supported Values**            |